CLOVER-energy/CLOVER/README.md

 #### Simulation and optimisation files

-* Ensure that `inputs/generation/solar_generation_inputs.yaml` contains your renewables.ninja API token and that the other parameters within the file are set correctly	;
+* Ensure that `inputs/generation/solar_generation_inputs.yaml` contains your renewables.ninja API token and that the other parameters within the file are set correctly;
 * Complete `inputs/location_data/location_inputs.yaml` with the details of your location;
 * Complete the `inputs/generation/grid/grid_inputs.csv` template with the details of your location:
   * Grid profiles are a 1x24 matrix of hourly probabilities (0-1) that the grid is available,